-- 2. Choose "Tracking" (from the "Tracking" menu at the top of your screen) > "Save Baseline" in the menu bar. - 3.
-In the upcoming sheet choose the option "Save baseline" and select the Baseline which you want save.
+- 1. Select "Tracking Gantt" in the "Views" toolbar icon if you use iTaskX Pro.
+If you use iTaskX Standard select "Gantt Chart" in the "Views" toolbar icon. - 2.
+Choose "Tracking" (from the "Tracking" menu at the top of your screen) > "Save Baseline" in the menu bar. - 3.
+In the upcoming sheet choose the option "Save baseline" and select the Baseline which you want to save.
 Note, you can set as many as 11 baselines in a single project.
-Do this to get - 4.
+Do this to get frequent snapshots of where things stand. - 4.
 Click on the "OK" button.

-In iTaskX you can save a baseline only for selected tasks or the entire project by using the "Save for" option.
+In iTaskX you can save a baseline for selected tasks or the entire project by using the "Save for" option.